mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 ## Resource: StudentSchoolFoodServiceProgramAssociation
 **Description**
 This association represents the school food services program(s), such as the **Free or Reduced Price Lunch Program**, that a student participates in, or from which the Student receives services.
 This includes the ability for a district to identify whether or not the "Direct Certification" report was used to determine student eligibility.
+(See [this quick reference document](/2022-23%20MDE%20Ed-Fi%20Documentation/MDE%20MARSS%20Translation%20Logic%20for%20School%20Food%20Service%20with%20Direct%20Certification.docx) for MARSS translation logic.)

 **Notes:**
 1. In School Year 18-19 schoolFoodServicesEligibility was tracked as a separate field under StudentSchoolAssociation.
 This element is now tracked using SchoolFoodServiceProgramService on studentSchoolFoodServicesProgramAssociation.